trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 Refer to [Ceph documentation](http://docs.ceph.com/docs/jewel/rados/operations/add-or-rm-osds/#removing-osds-manual).

 #### 2.2.3.
 Resizing Kubernetes volumes
-1.  ssh to ceph-mon and authorize as a root: `sudo -i`
+1.  ssh to the ceph-mon node and authorize as a root: `sudo -i`
 2. Execute: `rbd du` to check space and volume name.
-3.  ssh to Kubernetes master node.
+3.  ssh to the Kubernetes master node.
 4. Set `scale deployment` to 0 using: `kubectl scale deployment --replicas=0 name-of-deployment`
 5. Go back to ceph-mon node and execute: `rbd resize --image image-name --size=value` - Value can have size suffix, for example: `1G` = `1024MB`
 6. Map the volume with the rbd CLI: `rbd map image-name` - read mapped i.e.  `/dev/rbd0`